tinode/chat/docs/API.md

 * `{get what="data"}`

 Query message history.
-Server sends `{data}` messages matching parameters provided in the `browse` field of the query.
+Server sends `{data}` messages matching parameters provided in the `data` field of the query.
 The `id` field of the data messages is not provided as it's common for data messages.
+When all `{data}` messages are transmitted, a `{ctrl}` message is sent.

 * `{get what="del"}`